iluwatar/java-design-patterns/unit-of-work/README.md

 ---
-title: "Mastering the Unit of Work Pattern in Java: Best Practices & Examples"
+title: "Unit of Work Pattern in Java: Orchestrating Efficient Transaction Management"
+shortTitle: Unit of Work
 description: "Discover how the Unit of Work pattern can streamline your Java applications.
 This guide offers a comprehensive explanation, real-world applications, and code examples to enhance your project’s efficiency and maintain data integrity."
 category: Data access
 language: en